 Solo String Festival

-Key to Change is proud to present its inaugural solo string festival for middle and high school violin and viola students.
-Students must live and attend school within the South King County area: Auburn, Black Diamond, Burien, Covington, Des Moines, Federal Way, Kent, Maple Valley, Muckleshoot Reserve, Normandy Park, Renton, SeaTac, Skyway, Tukwila and White Center.
+Key to Change is proud to present our Solo String Festival for middle and high school violin and viola students.
+This festival highlights the talents of music students who live, attend school, and study their instrument in South King County: Auburn, Black Diamond, Burien, Covington, Des Moines, Federal Way, Kent, Maple Valley, Muckleshoot Reserve, Normandy Park, Renton, SeaTac, Skyway, Tukwila, and White Center.

-Students who participate in their respective school orchestra programs, local youth symphony orchestra programs, and/or take private lessons with a studio teacher are all eligible.
-Students who do not participate in any of aforementioned are also eligible.
+Students who participate in their respective school orchestra programs, local youth symphony orchestra programs, and/or take private lessons with a studio teacher in South King County are all eligible.
+Students in South King County who do not participate in any of the aforementioned are also eligible.

 All participants will have access to rehearse up to 30 minutes with a piano accompanist provided by Key to Change up to two weeks before their performance (rehearsal time is scheduled based around accompanist’s availability and on a first-come, first-served basis).
 During the day, participants will also attend a short college fair and watch a performance by Seattle University string students.